ChemistryFind a programme

 Bench fees: For postgraduate research students who are not funded by UK Research Councils or (specific) UK charities, it is usual to charge a bench fee.
 A bench fee covers the costs of laboratory consumables, specialist equipment and other relevant costs (e.g. training) for the duration of the programme.
 The bench fee charged can vary considerably depending on the nature of the programme being undertaken.
 Details of specific bench fee charges can be provided on request and will made clear in the offer letter sent to applicants.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The school provides financial support for PhD students from a number of sources, including UK research councils, industry and scholarships.
 There is no separate application form for these.

-School scholarships, which are awarded to cover bench fees (which may be charged), are available for the duration of a PhD.
-The maximum value of such a bench-fee scholarship is £24,000 over the duration of a PhD project.
+School of Chemistry scholarships, which are awarded to cover bench fees (which may be charged), are available for the duration of a PhD.
+The maximum value of such a bench fee scholarship is £28,000 over the duration of a PhD project.